Vaccine Opportunities for Students 5 and Up

 On we go!

 Kevin Skelly, Ph.D.

-Join the San Mateo County Office of Education for a discussion about public health strategies in schools, community COVID-19 transmission rates, and vaccinations for youth.
+The San Mateo County Office of Education discusses public health strategies in schools, community COVID-19 transmission rates, and vaccinations for youth.